gaia-platform/gaia-docs/index.md

 ## How it works

 Gaia is a platform in the sense that users build their applications on top of its functionality.
-Gaia runs on the Linux operating system and supports C++ and (soon) Python programming languages with declarative functionality.
+Gaia runs on the Linux operating system and supports C++ (and in the future Python) programming language with declarative functionality.
 Gaia's in-memory database is installed with the platform and enables seamless integration between database operations and application control code.

 The Gaia Platform consists of the following elements: